StratifyLabs/API/README.md

 ### Filesystem Inspired Abstraction

-Almost any data in the `API` framework can be treated a `FileObject`.
+Almost any data in the `API` framework can be treated as a `FileObject`.
 This provides a unified way to move data around between memory, the filesystem, the internet, and devices.

 ```c++
 //defines interface for using file like objects